The Amazing Race 27: Critical response

 The Amazing Race 27 received mixed reviews.
 Jodi Walker of Entertainment Weekly called this season "a pretty odd season of The Amazing Race."
 Whitney McIntosh of Uproxx called this season "subpar at best, with many of the teams boring audiences or just completely botching the race tasks altogether."
 Luke Gelineau of TV Equals called it "one of the most frustrating seasons in recent memory, with some of the dumbest and most clueless teams in Race history".
 In 2016, this season was ranked 19th out of the first 27 seasons by the Rob Has a Podcast Amazing Race correspondents.
+In 2024, Rhenn Taguiam of Game Rant placed this season within the bottom 13 out of 36.